a34729t/TriangulatorSwift/README.md

 Click on the bottom-left triangle icon (it should turn gray) to configure the iBeacons you have to match their real-life location, and click again on the triangle when you are done.

 Next, click on the bottom-right scan icon to start scanning for iBeacons.
+Once iBeacons are in range, the location marker icon should appear.
+It's default position is offscreen (at -100, -100).

 ## Testing